Privacy error when accessing KVM via browser¶

 If the gateway of your router that your GL.iNet KVM is connected to is "192.168.x.1" (where x is typically 0, 1, or 8 in private networks), the local IP of your KVM should be "192.168.x.y" (where y is a valid host address in the subnet).

-This local IP is used to access the GL.iNet KVM's local admin panel, not a public website.
+This local IP address is used to access the GL.iNet KVM console, instead of a public website.

-However, browsers usually do not distinguish between local admin panel and normal public websites; they treat all IP addresses as websites and expect HTTPS connections to be secured by SSL/TLS certificates.
+However, browsers usually do not distinguish between local console and normal public websites; they treat all IP addresses as websites and expect HTTPS connections to be secured by SSL/TLS certificates.

-A genuinely secure website uses an SSL/TLS certificate, so when browsers access a local admin panel (which does not have a certificate), they trigger a security alert due to the missing certificate.
+A genuinely secure website uses an SSL/TLS certificate, so when browsers access a local console (which does not have a certificate), they trigger a security alert due to the missing certificate.

 What can I do with this alert?¶